-The deadline for new applicants to join the 2020-21 mentoring partnership cycle is Friday 2nd September 2022 and a choice of compulsory, in person and online Briefing Sessions will take place over the summer.
+The deadline for new applicants to join the 2021-22 mentoring partnership cycle is Friday 2nd September 2022 and a choice of compulsory, in person and online Briefing Sessions will take place in late August and early September.

 This highly successful cross-institutional mentoring scheme developed through collaboration between the University of St Andrews (OSDS) and the University of Dundee (OPD) has been running for over 10 years.
-We are proud to now partner with Abertay University, Glasgow School of Art, the James Hutton Institute and Trinity College Dublin (School of Medicine) and Queen Margaret University, Edinburgh.
+We are proud to now partner with Abertay University, Glasgow School of Art, the James Hutton Institute, Trinity College Dublin (School of Medicine) and Queen Margaret University, Edinburgh.

 For further information, please visit:: Teaching, Research & Academic Mentoring Scheme

 Professional Staff Mentoring Scheme

 For all University professional/support staff from schools & units.

 The aim of this scheme is to support staff and help them to achieve (and develop) specific objectives that they set for themselves.
 In the majority of matches it is envisaged that mentors & mentees will be from different schools / units.
 This helps to promote cross-school / unit working, and has proved to be successful.

 For more information, please visit: Professional Staff Mentoring Scheme.

 Unlike the schemes above this scheme is managed locally within Academic Schools and is not directly coordinated by OSDS.